BenCharbonneau/add-to-calendar/README.md

 # Add to Calendar Link Generator

 A JS and PHP library that lets you add "add to calendar" links to your website or emails.
+This code was written for [RocketBlocks](https://rocketblocks.me) who generously let me open source it.

 ## What it does